CourseDesign/conev-sync/README.md

 		add(source: Source, priority = -1): Sources;
 		export(): Map<string, Record<string, unknown>>;
 	}
 `Sources` defines the source by merging several sources.
 Use `add` to add source for new source.
-If priority is not defined, highest priority is added first.
 Map is returned as the result value of `export`.
 The key of this map is environment and the value is the configuration when environment.

 ### JsonSource